|

 KU KUH 40390 Reptilia: Sceloporus graciosus USA, California, Orange: 2.8 mi N Laguna Beach 1955)

-Elevational Range
+Elevational Range |

-The species Sceloporus graciosus is found at elevations of 500 ft. to around 10,500 ft.
+500 ft. to around 10,500 ft.
 (150 - 3,200 m) (Stebbins 2003).

-is found from at least 4,500 ft.
+S. g. vandenburgianus is found from at least 4,500 ft.
 (2926 - 1371 m) to at least 9,600 ft.

-Notes on Taxonomy
+Notes on Taxonomy |

 Three subspecies of Sceloporus graciosus are recognized in California:

-graciosus gracilis -
+Sceloporus graciosus gracilis - Western Sagebrush Lizard,

 Sceloporus graciosus graciosus - Northern Sagebrush Lizard, and

-- Southern Sagebrush Lizard.
+Sceloporus graciosus vandenburgianus - Southern Sagebrush Lizard.

 In 1991, Collins (1991,Herpetol.
-Rev. 22: 42–43) proposed recognizing this taxon as a species, Sceloporus vandenburgianus.
+Rev. 22: 42–43) proposed recognizing this taxon as a full species, - Sceloporus vandenburgianus.
 In 1997, Wiens & Reeder (1997 Herpetological Monographs 11: 1-101) followed Collins’ proposal but pointed out the morphological similarity and geographic proximity of S. vandenburgianus to populations of Sceloporus graciosus gracilis.
 In response, many researchers are awaiting further studies before elevating this taxon to full species.

 "Chan et al. (2013, Zootaxa 3664: 312–320) found that the currently recognized subspecies of S. graciosus are incongruent with mitochondrial haplotype clades, which often exhibit relatively deep divergences between geographically proximate samples, and that S. graciosus is paraphyletic relative to S. arenicolus.
 Although these findings suggest that S. graciosus is in need of taxonomic revision, those authors did not propose any taxonomic changes."